-1. Use the desconfig tool to create and configure a proxy transformation.
+1. Use the dsconfig tool to create and configure a proxy transformation.

-- 2. Enter the connection parameters (for example, hostname, port, bind DN and bind DN password). - 3.
-In the Identity Proxy configuration console menu, enter the number associated with proxy transformations.
+- Enter the connection parameters (for example, hostname, port, bind DN and bind DN password). - 3.
+In the Proxy Server configuration console menu, enter the number associated with proxy transformations.
 On the Proxy Transformation management menu, enter the number to create a new proxy transformation.